jackaudio/jackaudio.github.com/downloads/index.md

 For macOS 10.12 or higher.

+Nightly builds are available through [JACK2 GitHub actions].

 ## Windows

-* **32-bit installer**: [JACK 1.9.19 win32].
+* **32bit installer**: [JACK 1.9.19 win32].
-* **64-bit installer**: [JACK 1.9.19 win64].
+* **64bit installer**: [JACK 1.9.19 win64].
 * **Source tarball**:  [JACK 1.9.19].

 For Windows 7 or higher.
+64bit builds provide mixed 32/64bit support.

+Nightly builds are available through [JACK2 GitHub actions].

 ## JACK Source Code Repository

 JACK uses Git as its source control system.
-Our central git repository is hosted by Github.
+Our central git repository is hosted by GitHub.
 We are currently working toward linking the repositories for JACK1 and JACK2 but this work is not complete, so for now the commands to get a copy of the source are a little different depending on which tree/version you want.

 ### JACK2 Git Repository